benjamminj/portfolio/docs/architecture/decisions/0004-update-file-system-layout.md

 - A flat file structure might result in things being grouped by _type_ rather than by _domain_.
 - Having the test files in the same folder level with the source files might get cluttered.
 - This structure might not scale as the website code gets larger.
 But I think it's appropriate for the current amount of code.
+- It might make sense to combine `styles` and `lib` into a single folder.
+For now I'll keep them separate